Built or Bought?

 When building makes sense

-- Your parts demand features only possible through customisation (enclosure, toolheads, high-temp paths).
+• Your parts demand features only possible through customisation, such as enclosure, toolheads, or high-temp paths.

 When buying makes sense

-- You prefer tuned defaults: bed levelling, reliable first layer, vendor support.
+• You prefer tuned defaults such as bed levelling, reliable first layer, and vendor support.

 Hidden costs people forget

 Choose the route that reliably produces usable parts on your timeline.
-If you need results fast and consistent, buy.
-If you crave learning and flexibility—and you can afford the build time—DIY.
+If you need repeatable output quickly, buy.
+If you need control, repairability, and learning value, and can afford the build time, DIY.

-At Ryan Dynamics we run enclosed printers tuned for engineering materials (ASA, ABS, PC) and help clients who:
+At Ryan Dynamics, I run enclosed printers tuned for engineering materials (ASA, ABS, PC) and help clients who:

 Is a DIY printer always cheaper?